 Rules of Artistic Billiards

 Artistic billiards refers to the game of pool.
 The game of billiards is played on a table, which has pockets at each end.
-The pockets are used to catch the white ball, or cue ball, as it is called in this sport.
+The pockets are used to catch the white ball or cue ball, as it is called in this sport.
 The game is played with a pool stick, or cue, about 8 to 10 inches long.

-the player plays the cue ball by hitting the cue ball with the pool stick.
+During the game, the player plays the cue ball by hitting the cue ball with the pool stick.

 Equipment of the Artistic Billiards

-Artistic billiards requires a pool table, a cue, and a pool stick.
+Artistic billiards require a pool table, a cue, and a pool stick.
 The pool table is a rectangular table about 10 feet long by 6 feet wide.
 The pool stick is usually made of wood, leather, or plastic.
 It is about 8 to 10 inches long.

 The cue is a long, slender, and curved stick.
 It is about 8 to 10 inches long.
 The cue ball is the ball that is played.
 The cue ball is white and is usually about 6 inches in diameter.